View on GitHub

 # error_log_file = "error.log"

-# Command suppression log file (optional)
+# Command execution suppression log file (optional)

 # suppression_log_file = "suppression.log"